oceanhackweek/ohw-resources/docs/projects/projectlist.md

 ## Pull all ocean repositories in the world to be able to subset

-- Project leads: Steve
+- Project leads: Steve, Myranda
-- Presenter:
+- Presenter: Myranda, Steve
 - GitHub: [https://github.com/oceanhackweek/metadata-repository ??](https://github.com/oceanhackweek/metadata-repository)

 There are so many data repositories already.
 Hard to search them all.
 If we wait too long, it will be machine learning solving this for us.